suphawadeeth/Workflow-Orchestration_DataEngineeringZoomcamp/README.md

 ```

 - You're now on orion server

-- On the console, you'll see "prefect config"
+- On the console, you'll see "prefect config set PREFECT_API_URL=http://...." with server

 - Copy it and run it on another Terminal (in conda environment)

 - Now visit the dashboard on Prefect server by clicking the link on Prefect orion or past the Prefect APIs Url on the console to your browser.

-You'll see all the flow runs.
+- You can now see all the flow runs.

+- Next we will learn to create Prefect Block

 ## Create Prefect Block

 ### What is Prefect Blocks & Why do we need them?

 - Block will keep your code, config that you have created and you can reuse them anytime
-- Paste this to your ingest_data_flow.py script
-```
-from prefect_sqlalchemy import SqlAlchemyConnector

-with SqlAlchemyConnector.load("postgres-connector") as database_block:
-```

--   Prefect flow

--   Creating an ETL

--   Prefect task

--   Blocks and collections
+- On orion server, click Block select **SQLAlchemy Connector**

+- Click add, setup

-Give block name: postgres-connector
+	Block name: postgres-connector

 	Driver: postgresql+psycopg2

 	Database: ny_taxi

 	Username: postgres

 	Host: localhost

-Port:5431
+	Port: 5433 (port that you use)

 	Click create

-Once you have preset code: put it into your ingest_data_flow.py

--   Orion UI
+- Paste this script to your ingest_data_flow.py file 👇

+```
+from prefect_sqlalchemy import SqlAlchemyConnector

+with SqlAlchemyConnector.load("postgres-connector") as database_block:
+```

 🎥 [Video](https://www.youtube.com/watch?v=jAwRCyGLKOY&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=17)

-### [](https://github.com/suphawadeeth/data-engineering-zoomcamp/tree/main/week_2_workflow_orchestration#3-etl-with-gcp--prefect)3.
+## [](https://github.com/suphawadeeth/data-engineering-zoomcamp/tree/main/week_2_workflow_orchestration#3-etl-with-gcp--prefect)3.
 ETL with GCP & Prefect

 # Export Load and Transform (ETL) with GCP & Prefect

--   Flow 1: Putting data to Google Cloud Storage
+Putting data to Google Cloud Storage

 🎥 [Video](https://www.youtube.com/watch?v=W-rMz_2GwqQ&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=18)

-### Preparing GCP
+## Preparing GCP
 - Setup your gcloud account https://cloud.google.com/

 - Create project, select project

 - Go to Cloud Storage > Buckets, setup your Bucket "prefect_de_zoom"

 - Next, go to IAM & Admin to create service account

 - Setup Service Account, set role as BigQuery Admin, Storage Admin > done

 - Select you Service Account > select keys on the top menu bar > clicke key > create new key > select JSON > create

 - Download that file into your safe folder.
 (We'll need it to setup Block later on)

+- Next we will transform csv to parquet and upload it to gcloud

-### Setup Environment for Prefect Flow
+## Setup Environment for Prefect Flow
 - Make sure you're in your environment

 ```